carbon-data-specification/Power-Systems-Data/README.md

 # Power Systems Data Working Group

 This repository is dedicated to the [Power Systems Data Working Group](https://powersystemsdata.carbondataspec.org/).
+This is the working space for this group.

+If you are interested in reviewing the latest version of the specification itself, you can go [here](https://powersystemsdata.carbondataspec.org/specs/cdsc-wg2-03/).

+If you would like to see an API demonstration of this specification, you can go [here](https://carbon-data-specification.onrender.com/docs) (this is currently being served on a free plan, so it may take up to a minute for it to load when you first click this link).

-## Goal
+## Goal of Working Group

 > The Power Systems Data Working Group aims to define an open specification for raw electric power system data to facilitate a systematic and more accurate approach to report grid emissions.